dhemery/cwd.dhemery.com/site/posts/2003-04-turning_to_one_another.md

 ---
-category:  Leading
+title: Turning to One Another
 date: 2003/04/24 14:21:00
 tags:
 - books
 - collaborating
+- leading
 - relating
-title: Turning to One Another
-comments: true
-published: true
-layout: post

 ---

 <p> In <strong>